pimotte/nomic/README.md

 **326** As long as an issue labelled "Trial" or "Judgement" exists, no player may start a turn, regardless of what other rules specify.
 Futhermore, any rule specifying that a pull request should be merged in a timely fashion shall be read as specifying that the pull request should be merged in a timely fashion, after all issues labelled "Trial" or "Judgement" are closed.
-Any player may ignore this rule, if and only if they have asked for permission by creating an issue and a simple majority of players is in favour of allowing this rule to be ignored.
+Any player may start a vote in a separate issue to ignore a particular issue labelled "Trial" or "Judgement" for purposes of this rule.
+That issue will be ignored if a simple majority votes in favour of doing so.

 **312** In addition to other types of valid rule-changes outlined in the rules, a rule-change may also consist of moving a part of an existing mutable rule into a new mutable rule.
 In order for this rule-change to be valid, the phrasing of